-2.3.3 Pyranometer Sensor
+2.3.4 Pyranometer Sensor

 The main sensor of any wireless environmental sensor module is the pyranometer, which measures solar irradiance, or solar radiation.
-The SCEL laboratory has two types of Apogee pyranometer sensors available.
+The SCEL laboratory has two types of Apogee pyranometer sensors that are compatible with specific versions of the Cranberry weatherbox.

 - SP-110 An unamplified model, which is self-powered (i.e. requires no power supply) and provides only a millivolt signal.
-This sensor requires an operational amplifier circuit before the signal can be processed by an ADC. - SP-212 An amplified model, which requires a 2.5V 24V power supply, but provides a 0V 2.5V cosine output that can be processed directly by an ADC.
+This sensor requires an operational amplifier circuit before the signal can be processed by an ADC.
+The sensor is only compatible with Cranberry versions 2.0 and earlier. - SP-212 An amplified model, which requires a 2.5V 24V power supply, but provides a 0V 2.5V cosine output that can be processed directly by an ADC.